 Every September, the needles of the alpine larch turn a spectacular yellow-gold.
 The Lake Louise area is a popular destination for fall hiking experiences.
-Larch Valley is magnificent, but, there are many other fabulous trails where you can see some larches while avoiding the traffic congestion and the crowds at Moraine Lake.
+In addition to the popular Larch Valley hike, there are many other fabulous trails in and around Lake Louise to explore the fall colours.
+Consider checking out one of these unique trails:

 3.4 km one way; 385 m elevation gain; 2 to 3 hour round trip

 5.5 km one way; 420 m elevation gain; voted #1 on Tripadvisor for the last 2 years

 3.7 km one way; 595 m elevation gain; 3 to 4 hour round trip

 6.3 km one way; 585 m elevation gain; 4 to 5 hour round trip

 8.6 km to pass; 640 m elevation gain; 6 to 7 hour round trip